coderefinery/talk-general/talk.md

 - Read and discuss code written in your group
 - Read code written by others
 - Read the classics (source code behind classic tools and libraries written by the masters)

 ---

-## Suggestions and requests for future topics

-- Contribution guides
-- How to open-source a project
-- Software licenses
-- Reproducible science

----